POEMS Syndrome

 • Chemotherapy with or without hematopoietic stem cell transplantation

-Treatment of POEMS syndrome consists of radiation therapy or chemotherapy for bony lesions or bone marrow involvement sometimes followed by autologous hematopoietic stem cell transplantation (1).
-Five-year survival is about 60%.
+Treatment of POEMS syndrome consists of radiation therapy for localized disease and chemotherapy for disseminated disease, including bone marrow involvement, sometimes followed by autologous hematopoietic stem cell transplantation (1, 2).
+Five-year survival is approximately 60%.

 1. 1.
 Khouri J, Nakashima M, Wong S: Update on the diagnosis and treatment of POEMS (polyneuropathy, organomegaly, endocrinopathy, monoclonal gammopathy and skin changes) syndrome.
 JAMA Oncol 7(9):1383-1391, 2021. doi: 10.1001/jamaoncol.2021.0586